 On any half decent 3D printer, or functional CNC machine that uses belts, there is a system that allows you to manually adjust the belt tension.
 These systems are not in any way complex, and can be bought off the shelf.
 As shown in this admittedly not great picture, the system they chose to use is a spring clip that fits around the belt and pulls it tight.

 So, what is it about this that puts my knickers in such a twist?
 Simple really.
 As any 8 year old knows, the thing about springs, it that when you pull on them, they stretch.
 The thing about belts, like the 6mm Chinese GT2 Gates clones used here, is that they are designed - very specifically and very carefully - to not stretch.
-Or more accurately, to stretch as little as possible.
 Glass fibres, aramid etc, are all added to the belts to help them resist stretching.
 And then along come Wanhoa and says "hey duhh, lets add a spring to the belts!".
 I mean.... seriously?!
 OK OK but fine, I know some people reading this might object that other printers have these on (may be true, not sure) or that Wanhao did not invent them (which is true, then are sold by Openbuilds as "torsion springs") - but this is not an excuse.
 The D9 300 was released as a $700 printer - this in unacceptable.

 To get more technical, this creates dynamic backlash - different from static backlash, in that it occurs mainly during movement.
 Backlash being the technical term for the print head being somewhere other than where it should be, and static backlash could be something like e.g. play or wobble in a system, such as looseness on a leadscrew nut.
 Dynamic backlash will increase the faster you try to print, effectively creating positional lag/overshoot which will manifest e.g. as degrading fine details, or other unwanted artefacts like ghosting.
-One way to avoid this then is to limit your print speed, or to reduce jerk settings - which many people with the D9 do.
+One way to avoid this then is to limit your print speed, or better to reduce jerk and acceleration settings - which many people with the D9 do.
 Print speeds from 15 to 40mm/s max are common on unmodified units.

 Fortunately, a real fix is pretty simple.
 Use belt tensioners such as this excellent pair of designs by Bleugh: